Global Field Experience Financial Award - Application Opens January 14, 2025

 • Consideration will be given to projects in the United States and other high-income countries for specific projects related to underserved or marginal populations, e.g. refugee populations in Belgium, post-hurricane environmental data collection in Puerto Rico or Zika virus education and surveillance in the U.S. Virgin Islands.

 • The review committee will notconsider applications to countries with a U.S. State Department Level 4 warning at the time of application.
 Should the risk of a project site escalate after funds are awarded, additional criteria may apply and there is a chance the trip may not occur at all.
-In addition, travel to all countries under trade or economic embargoes by the United States government (OFAC) and Afghanistan require a specific endorsement by Emory's international insurance carrier.
+In addition, travel to all countries under trade or economic embargoes by the United States government (OFAC) require a specific endorsement by Emory's international insurance carrier.

 Contact dmcfar@emory.edu or gferequests@emory.edu for more information.